eicrud/eicrud/docs/configuration/service.md

 }
 ```
 !!! note
-    It's better not to await function calls inside hooks when possible, this way errors won't prevent requests from returning data.
+    - It's better not to await function calls inside hooks when possible, this way errors won't prevent requests from returning data.
+    - Returning a value in an error hook prevents the error from throwing.
+The value is sent back to the client.

 ## Services